Why an Ajuda property?

-Western parts of Lisbon are typically spacious, peaceful and green – they are traditionally considered as upscale areas of the city.
+Western parts of Lisbon are typically spacious, peaceful and green – they are traditionally considered upscale areas of the city.
 This applies to Ajuda too.
-Located between Monsanto forest and famous Belém neighbourhood, Ajuda offers good connections, calm atmosphere and charming architecture.
+Located between Monsanto forest and famous Belém neighbourhood, Ajuda property offers good connections, calm atmosphere and charming architecture.

 Ajuda is one of the areas in Lisbon that has become popular among international investors and home buyers.
-The NHR (non habitual residence) tax benefit programme is one of the reasons that make the city an attractive option for EU nationals coming from France, Sweden, Belgium or Germany, for example.
-Those non EU-nationals that invest a minimum of 500 000 euros in property can apply for a Golden Visa in Portugal.
+The NHR (non habitual residence) tax benefit programme is one of the reasons that make the city an attractive option for EU nationals coming from countries such as France, Sweden, Belgium or Germany.
+Those non EU-nationals that invest in a property can apply in Portugal for a so-called ‘Golden Visa’.

 Living in an Ajuda Property

 Ajuda is a great spot for those who are looking for excellent conditions in a local setting.
 Its range of amenities has flourished in the past few years; while it used to be a relatively sleepy area, now you don’t need to leave the neighbourhood if you’d like to enjoy an excellent meal or a good cup of coffee with a local pastry.

 Ajuda has many small local shops and a traditional market hall, Mercado de Ajuga, where you can buy fresh fish, locally produced dairy products, fruits, season’s vegetables and fresh bread.
 For a bigger shop and more variety, there are a number of supermarkets in the area.